mahadyhasan/mahadyhasan.github.io/_posts/2016-07-23-java8-using-optional.md

 Create an instance of *Optional* class using its static method:

 {% highlight java %}
+// an empty 'Optional';
-Optional<String> optional = Optional.empty();
+// Pre Java 8 version of the code below is using null reference Optional<String> optional = Optional.empty();
 {% endhighlight %}

 Return an *Optional* which contains not-null value:

 {% highlight java %}
+// an 'Optional' where you know that it will not contain a null value;
+// 'NullPointerException' is thrown if the argument of 'of' call is a null value;
 String str = "string value";
 Optional<String> optional = Optional.of(str);
 {% endhighlight %}